This is the second out of three entries of the tax declaration guide on tax deductions. We’ll cover:

 Unterhalt und Renten

 You can deduct any potential alimony passed to a divorced or separated spouse/partner in full.
 This is the field Unterhaltsbeiträge an den geschiedenen oder getrennt lebenden Ehegatten/Partner.
-Remember to attach all supporting docs to your final tax filing.
+It requires uploading proof.

 You can also deduct alimonies passed to children.
 This is the field Unterhaltsbeiträge für minderjährige Kinder.
 The deduction works up to (and including) the month when the child turns 18.
 We already covered this form in theme 1: Persönliches.
 Both forms are linked and share the data.